raulcv/mf-react-app/README.md

 This APP is a example to add and delete items in shopping cart

-* SignIn Costumer
+* SignIn costumer
-* Add Items to Cart
+* Add Items to cart
 * Delete items from cart

 ### Download this project in your local machine